andrew-guz/LinuxCppTests/CppStandardTests/doc/hardware_performance_tricks.md

+## Main ideas

+- do less copy and new memory allocations
+- use threads
+- constexpr can speedup your code

 ## 2D array

 Stored in memory linearly (row by row) so better visit all cells by columns and than by rows.
 This will be 30 times faster.